shossains/OOPProject/README.md

 # The #GoGreen project
 Wouldn't it be amazing if we were finally able to solve climate change?
 Wouldn't it be great if those Sahara-hot summers and those deadly polar vortexes were no more?
 Well, say no more!
 With our java application, project #GoGreen, this might just be possible!
 How, you ask?
 Well, read more and you'll find out.

 ## How to run the GoGreen application

 #### Option 1: Excecute .jar file
-- The most convient way of running the application is by excecuting the GoGreen.jar file. <br/>
+- The most convient way of running the application is by excecuting the <a href="GoGreen.jar" download>GoGreen</a> file. <br/>
 - This file can be found in the main directory of the repository or it can be downloaded from here <a href='#'>ToDo</a>

 #### Option 2: Cloning repository